NinaKWelch/trading-card-website/README.md

 ## Contributors

-* All contributors are listed in [Co-creators page](https://ninakwelch.github.io/trading-card-website/contributors.html)
+* Contributors can be found on [Co-creators page](https://ninakwelch.github.io/trading-card-website/contributors.html)

 ## About